 The bark of polygala senega is used to prepare a tea, which is drunk to induce abortions or cause miscarriage.

 Siberian ginseng supports the glandular system.
-It is called an "adaptogen", which means that it helps the body adapt to any situation which normally would alter its function.
-Siberian Ginseng has a beneficial effect on the heart and circulation.
-It stimulates the entire body energy to overcome stress, fatigue, and weakness.
-Studies suggest that Siberian Ginseng may help reduce blood sugar levels, balance blood pressure levels and enhance the immune system by boosting the body's production of natural killer cells.
+It is called an adaptogen, which means that it helps the body adapt to any situation which would normally alter its function.
+Siberian ginseng has a beneficial effect on the heart and circulation and stimulates the entire body's energy production to overcome fatigue, stress and weakness.
+Studies suggest that it can also help reduce blood sugar levels, balance blood pressure levels and enhance the immune system by boosting the body's production of natural killer cells.

 Spring onions (Allium cepa, green onions, negi, naganegi)

-Spring onions are immature onions, but the name may refer to several members of the onion family.
-The green and white parts of the vegetable are edible and all of it should be used when adding to meals.
+Spring onions are immature onions and both the green and white parts of the vegetable are edible and all of it should be used when adding to meals.

 Spring onions are a very good source of fibre, choline, vitamin A (retinol), vitamin B1 (thiamine), vitamin B2 (riboflavin), vitamin B3 (niacin), vitamin B9 (foliate), vitamin C, (ascorbic acid), vitamin E, vitamin K, calcium, copper, iron, magnesium, manganese and potassium.

-NOTE: Always leave spring onions for ten minutes after chopping them to allow the production of the powerful antioxidant allicin to take place.
-Once they are being cooked this ceases.
+NOTE: As with onions, always leave spring onions for ten minutes after chopping them to allow the production of the powerful antioxidant allicin to take place.

 Stephania root (Stephania tetrandra, fang ji)